 These grills spare no expense when it comes to materials and features.
 The bells and whistles will certainly impress any of your guests!
 In terms of warranty, the offers will likely be similar to that of a premium grill.

 Luxury bbq grill brands put forth a lot of effort to make their grills look unique.
 They tend to look the most exotic, also with the most features.
-You’ll see things like spring assisted hoods, sensor lighting, digital control panels, and integrated smoker boxes.
+You’ll see things like spring assisted hoods on the grill head, sensor lighting, digital control panels, and integrated smoker boxes.
 This is just a sampling of the unique features you’ll find with luxury built in grills!